Union Chain Bridge: Usage

+Maintenance and restoration

 The bridge was closed to motor vehicles for several months during 2007 due to one of the bridge hangers breaking.
 In December 2008 the bridge was closed to traffic as a result of a landslide.

-In March 2013 there was a proposal to close the bridge because of a lack of funds to maintain it.
+In March 2013 there was a proposal to close the bridge because there was a lack of funds to maintain it.
 In 2013, the bridge was placed on Historic England's Heritage at Risk register.
 In October 2014, local enthusiasts and activists started a campaign to have the bridge fully restored in time for its bicentenary in 2020.